Chart Color Schemes

 Health performance in Muswellbrook Surrounds is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Muswellbrook Surrounds faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is approximately 53% (~2,283 people), compared to 57.5% across Rest of NSW.
+Muswellbrook Surrounds faces significant health challenges with common health conditions prevalent among both younger and older age cohorts.
+Approximately 53% (~2,283 people) of its total population has private health cover, compared to 57.5% across Rest of NSW.

 The most common medical conditions are arthritis (9.7%) and asthma (8.5%).
-A total of 65.9% of residents declare themselves completely clear of medical ailments, similar to the 65.4% figure for Rest of NSW.
-As of a certain date, 18.7% of residents are aged 65 and over (~797 people).
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+About 65.9% of residents declare themselves completely clear of medical ailments, similar to the 65.4% in Rest of NSW.
+As of a recent report (20XX-XX-X), 18.7% (~797 people) of residents are aged 65 and over.
+Health outcomes among seniors present some challenges, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health